-AOpen is testing the waters of the U.S. market with three new shoebox-shaped desktop computers that it hopes to sell as something similar to a store brand in big-box retailers.
+New York - AOpen is testing the waters of the U.S. market with three new shoebox-shaped desktop computers that it hopes to sell as a store brand to big-box retailers.

-The relationship AOpen hopes to strike with retailers falls between a conventional white-box arrangement and full-fledged branded products, said Al Peng, AOpen's senior director, business integration division.
-The company will keep is XC Cube name tag on the devices, but the retailers can build the models to whatever specification required through a third-party configuring firm.
+The relationship it hopes to strike with retailers falls between a conventional white-box arrangement and a full-fledged branded products, said Al Peng, AOpen’s senior director, business integration division.
+The company will keep is XC Cube name tag on the devices, but the retailers can build the models to whatever specification required through a third-party configuration.

 AOpen, a division of the Taiwanese Acer Computing company, already manufactures desktop, notebooks and a wide variety of computer components and peripherals for sale under its brand and as an OEM.

 “We make everything except CPUs, hard drives and memory,” said Anthony Ma, XC Cube’s line product manager,

 The company is selling its desktop EZ Series through Tiger Direct, and it expects e-tailers to pick up the XC Cube first.
 Peng said AOpen has no desire to build and sell preconfigured models directly to retailers because it does not have the back-office customer support operation in place to support such a move.
 However, the subcontractors that would configure the computers for retailers are prepared to handle this task.

 The three initial models are based on a small rectangular chassis that looks a bit like the Apple Mini or Shuttle computer.
 The base model, the XC Cube Mini MZ855-II, is built to incorporated an Intel Pentium M processor, but despite being built on a mobile chip it can support a desktop hard drive and up to 2GB of memory.
 The Mini can be upgraded.